What is Privacy Center

 A privacy centre is a special section on a company’s website or mobile application that contains all the necessary information about the processing of personal data.
 It helps to systematise public information, comply with data protection laws, increase transparency and user confidence.
 The Privacy Centre includes components such as a privacy notice, cookie policy, information on how to exercise data subjects’ rights, information security information, interactive privacy settings management, FAQ section and contact information.
 The creation of a privacy centre is recommended to ensure the protection of personal data and to increase user confidence.

-Privacy centre: what is it and why is it needed?
+Privacy center: what is it and why is it needed?

 Gartner predicts that by 2025, more than 60% of large enterprises will have at least one privacy technology in place, and by the end of 2024, privacy laws will cover 75% of the world’s population.
 This legislative boom will continue as more countries develop privacy laws because users care about what happens to their personal data.

-If you have a website or mobile app and you collect data from your users, we recommend that you consider creating a privacy centre.
+If you have a website or mobile app and you collect data from your users, we recommend that you consider creating a privacy center.
 This has become the modern solution for managing and protecting user data.
-In this article, we’ll look at what a privacy centre is, what it does, and why it’s essential for your business.
+In this article, we’ll look at what a privacy center is, what it does, and why it’s essential for your business.

 The Privacy Centre is a single platform for managing all aspects of user data: its collection, storage, processing and transfer.
 It ensures the protection of personal data and prevents leakage, misuse and unauthorised access by third parties without user consent.